A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

-For an equilibrium transformation under external work, the three energy levels of state $\{A\}$ evolve into the corresponding levels of state $\{B\}$, with the minimum possible work performed on the system.
-In this case, the absence of stochasticity in the work leads to a distribution that reduces to a Dirac delta, $\delta (W_{i}-\Delta F^{eq})$.
-During step 1 of the nonequilibrium path, the work fluctuates according to $\left ( W_{i}\right )_{\xi_{A}}=E_{i}(\lambda_{B},\xi_{A})-E_{i}(\lambda_{A})$.
-On average, the work exceeds the equilibrium free-energy difference, as the effective energy levels are elevated with respect to their equilibrium values in state $\{B\}$, apart from level 3 in our example.
-Although unlikely, these events have a significant impact on nonequilibrium relations.
-In step 2, uncompensated heat is generated and the effective energy levels relax toward their equilibrium values with their own kinetics.
+For an equilibrium transformation under external work, the three energy levels of state $\{A\}$ evolve over time into the corresponding levels of state $\{B\}$, with the minimum possible work performed on the system.
+In this case, represented by the equilibrium line in Fig.~2, the average work is equal to the free energy difference between equilibrium states $\{A\}$ and $\{B\}$.
+For the two-step nonequilibrium trajectory, this is no longer the case.
+During step 1 the work fluctuates according to $\left ( W_{i}\right )_{\xi_{A}}=E_{i}(\lambda_{B},\xi_{A})-E_{i}(\lambda_{A})$ from an initial microstate $i$ randomely sampled in state $\{A\}$.
+In this case, the average work exceeds the equilibrium free-energy difference, as the transient energy levels are elevated with respect to their equilibrium values in state $\{B\}$, except for level 3 in our example.
+Although unlikely, this event has a significant impact on nonequilibrium relations.
+In step 2, uncompensated heat is generated and the transient energy levels relax toward their equilibrium values with their own kinetics.
 In this qualitative example, however, level 3 exhibits an apparent negative uncompensated heat, relaxing toward a higher energy value.
 Such events occur with low probability, but the average uncompensated heat remains positive, as required by the second law.
-This is directly linked to the fact that $\Delta E_{3}(\xi_{A})=E_{3}(\lambda_{B},\xi_{A})-E_{3}(\lambda_{A})$ is smaller than $\Delta F^{eq}$ for this level.
+This is directly linked to the fact that $(\Delta E_{3})_{\xi_{A}}=E_{3}(\lambda_{B},\xi_{A})-E_{3}(\lambda_{A})$ is smaller than $\Delta F^{eq}$ for this level.
 Although rare, such fluctuations play a dominant role in nonequilibrium relations, as they strongly affect the exponential averaging.
-However, the three-level system shown in Fig. 3 cannot be used to compute the work or uncompensated heat distribution, since the number of realizations $N=3$ (and thus the number of energy levels) is far too small to yield meaningful statistics.
-Events of this type lie in the distribution tail and are thus extremely rare, requiring a sufficiently large number of realizations $N$ for their occurrence to be observed.
-This two-step protocol has the advantage of clearly separating the two random variables: the work $\delta W_{i}$ and the uncompensated heat $\delta Q_{i}'$, which are independent within each step.
-More generally, in step 1, the total work done on the system as $\lambda$ varies from $\lambda_{A}$ to $\lambda_{B}$ is given by:
+Events of this type lie in the distribution tail and are thus extremely rare, requiring a sufficiently large number of realizations for their occurrence to be observed.
+This two-step protocol has the advantage of clearly separating the two random variables contributing to the energy change $\delta E$ along an entire trajectyory:

+Considering step 1, the total work performed on the system as the control parameter $\lambda$ varies from $\lambda_{A}$ to $\lambda_{B}$ is given by:

-Since $\xi$ is constant, we can integrate the Eq.~(\ref{eq:dPsi4}) along the horizontal line in Fig. 2:
+Since $\xi$ is constant, we can integrate the Eq.~(\ref{eq:dPsi4}) along the horizontal line in Fig.~2: